 Linda is active in Washington, D.C., metropolitan area community affairs.
 She is the Chair of the Board of Trustees of the Olney Theatre Center for the Arts, and the President of the Washington, D.C.
 Regional Board of the American Jewish Committee (AJC).
 She previously served on the Executive Committee of the Board of Directors of the Jewish Council for the Aging of Greater Washington and the now-defunct Washington Chamber Symphony.

 Throughout her time at PBGC, she supervised and conducted litigation on behalf of PBGC in bankruptcy courts, district courts, and courts of appeals in cases involving ERISA, bankruptcy and administrative law issues, and worked on some of PBGC’s largest and most significant cases, including General Motors Corporation, Wheeling-Pittsburgh Steel Corporation, New Valley Corporation (Western Union), Global Crossing Ltd., Smith Corona, McLouth Steel, and Grand Union.
-From 1994 until she left the agency, Deborah was the senior lawyer on the steering committee for the interdepartmental working group responsible for making pension plan termination recommendations.
+From 1994 until she left the agency.

 John F. Langhans, FSA, MAAA, works closely with the firm’s attorneys in advising clients on a variety of actuarial issues, with an emphasis on those arising under Title IV of ERISA.
 John served as Deputy Manager of PBGC’s Actuarial Services Division for most of his 14 years at the agency, thereafter joining Keightley & Ashner as Senior Actuarial Advisor in 2008.
 During his tenure at PBGC, John was involved extensively in the Early Warning Program and in bankruptcy litigation, was responsible for estimating PBGC claims in and out of bankruptcy, advised and assisted PBGC attorneys on a broad range of actuarial issues in litigation cases, served as an expert witness for PBGC on a wide variety of actuarial matters, and played a key role in supervising the work of PBGC actuaries and of outside actuarial firms responsible for calculating liability amounts for the agency.
 Prior to his employment with PBGC, John had more than 20 years of experience as a consulting actuary to a variety of corporate and government organizations that sponsored pension plans, acting as enrolled actuary and advisor to plan sponsors in plan design and funding and in the termination of over 100 plans.